Loading...

 Step 3: Press EnterTab, or the Done button.

-Your Average Running Pace will be Displayed in minutes per mile in decimal format.
-Use the chart below the calculator to convert the decimal portion of the number to minutes.
+Your running pace will be displayed in minutes per mile in decimal format.
+But we usually talk about our pace in minutes and seconds.
+Therefore we have to convert the decimal minutes to seconds.
+Use the chart below the calculator to convert the decimal portion of the number to seconds.
 For example, 0.25 is the same as 15 minutes; 0.50 is the same as 30 minutes, etc.

 For more information on how to use the ORS Running Pace Calculator to get faster, click here.